The intricate pattern of the brain: skills and intuition

 The virtuoso and gratification

 When a non-virtuoso player needs to practice the violin, they don’t always want to.
 When they practice, they become frustrated.
 They start to work in against the grain and create emotional bonds between the taught memory objects and anxiety.
 The frustration makes it that they cannot focus.
-The long term memory (LTM) tries to lock out the memory objects needed to learn because they are so tied to anxiety and its inhibitory workings.
+The memory tries to lock out the memory objects needed to learn because they are so tied to anxiety and its inhibitory workings.
 When this player needs to practice, they often choose not to do so.
 After a while, they give up.

 With the virtuoso, this seems to be different.
 Most of the time, the virtuoso seems to like practicing.
-When I have heard virtuosi talk about their youth, they all seem to have in common that they became somewhat obsessed with the thing that they became skilled in.
+When I have heard virtuosos talk about their youth, they all seem to have in common that they became somewhat obsessed with the thing that they became skilled in.
 They just had to practice every day.
 I have already speculated that, for instance, playing slowly but correctly might lead to a positive connection to the practice memory object, which will then lead to more, and more effective, practice.
 But maybe they have more things in common, and it could have something to do with how we practice.

 When we teach children certain skills, we tend to teach them the technique that they have to execute properly.
 We show it to them in a lesson.
 Then they have to show it to the teacher to see if they understand what the correct movement is.
 Then they have to practice by themselves.
 We assume that everyone practices in the same way, and although the practice exercises might be the same for all students, the way in which they practice is not.